PanosEconomou/notes/Defects/Orbifolds.md

 $$
 Any element in $G$ can **at most permute** $A$.
 While this example is trivial, this is how summing over all Gauge fields turns $G$ into a local symmetry in the Gauged theory.

 Anything you calculate in a gauged theory will contain sum over copies of the calculation but with all possible gauge fields you can put.
 Pick a region in spacetime, and act there with $g \in G$.
 Then, out of all the possible gauge fields, there must be one that undoes the action of $g$ in that region.
 The copy of the calculation that uses that one, will be permuted with the one that had the do nothing gauge field.
-The one that had the do nothing gauge field, will be permutted with the gauge field that made it look like in that region there is a $g$ action and so on.
-The overal result after averaging over all possibilities is the same.
+The one that had the do nothing gauge field, will be permuted with the gauge field that made it look like in that region there is a $g$ action and so on.
+The overall result after averaging over all possibilities is the same.

 In practice there are a lot of things to consider when extending the above intuition to a healthily defined QFT.
 Often one needs to account for degeneracy in the possible $A$ fields which has the side effect of introducing ghosts, or one might find that after gauging a group the resulting theory fails to even have unitary time evolution (this could happen when gauging certain Lie groups that are not compact).
 Subtleties aside, when it works, that's why it works.